Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Vegan sunscreens for oily skin exclude animal-derived ingredients while controlling shine.

-These plant-based formulations often incorporate kaolin clay and silica that absorb excess oil throughout the day while maintaining effective broad-spectrum protection against aging UVA and burning UVB rays.
+These plant-based formulations often incorporate kaolin clay and silica, which absorb excess oil throughout the day while providing adequate broad-spectrum protection against aging UVA and burning UVB rays.

 Oxybenzone-Free Sunscreen

 Formulations without oxybenzone address both environmental and health concerns.
-These alternatives use safer filters that don’t pose potential hormone disruption risks or contribute to coral bleaching.
+These alternatives utilize safer filters that don’t pose potential risks to hormone disruption or contribute to coral bleaching.

-Many dermatologists now recommend oxybenzone-free options, especially for sensitive skin types.
+Many dermatologists now recommend oxybenzone-free options, particularly for individuals with sensitive skin types.

 Skin Type Solutions